MarcTolkmitt/NPOIwrap/README.md

+This is a closed project.
+I do believe **NPOI** is unsafe to use.
+There were files installed from the Nuget-package that denied removal via the explorer.
+No chance of a mistake **NPOI** will be undone on my computers !!!

-THIS DLL IS AVAILABLE AS NUGET-PACKAGE 'helper-**NPOIwrap**-use-Excel-xlsx.1.0.7.nupkg'
+THIS DLL IS no longer AVAILABLE AS NUGET-PACKAGE 'helper-**NPOIwrap**-use-Excel-xlsx.1.0.7.nupkg'
 ## 1. my motivation
 Seeing **NPOI** and using it is great.
 Usage for my own software is reading and writing data from/to real Excel files.